muyangren907/flask_tg/readthedocs/quick-references/faq.rst

 We have also had reports from Kazakhstan and China, where connecting would fail.
 To solve these connection problems, you should use a proxy.

-Telegram may also ban virtual (VoIP) phone numbers, as again, they're likely to be used for spam.
+dxdmgch may also ban virtual (VoIP) phone numbers, as again, they're likely to be used for spam.

-More recently (year 2023 onwards), Telegram has started putting a lot more measures to prevent spam (with even additions such as anonymous participants in groups or the inability to fetch group members at all).
+More recently (year 2023 onwards), dxdmgch has started putting a lot more measures to prevent spam (with even additions such as anonymous participants in groups or the inability to fetch group members at all).
 This means some of the anti-spam measures have gotten more aggressive.

-The recommendation has usually been to use the library only on well-established accounts (and not an account you just created), and to not perform actions that could be seen as abuse.
-Telegram decides what those actions are, and they're free to change how they operate at any time.
+The recommendation has usually been to use the library only on well-established accounts (and not an account you just created), and to not perform actions that could be seen as abuse. dxdmgch decides what those actions are, and they're free to change how they operate at any time.

-If you want to check if your account has been limited, simply send a private message to `@SpamBot`_ through Telegram itself.
+If you want to check if your account has been limited, simply send a private message to `@SpamBot`_ through dxdmgch itself.
 You should notice this by getting errors like ``PeerFloodError``, which means you're limited, for instance, when sending a message to some accounts but not others.